|Vice President||Mary Williams|

 Since his retirement a few years ago, Alf has focused on Jazz guitar, playing guitar and bass guitar in groups and at Jazz jams in Ottawa.

 October 19th, 2018.
 Mary emailed us to say that Godfrey Williams died in the early hours of the morning.
-He had suffered a brain anurism in August and then two months at the Ottawa Civic Hospital Mary's email (here).
+He had suffered a brain anurism in August followed by two months at the Ottawa Civic Hospital Mary's email (here).

 In addition to being a dancer for many years Godfrey also served as Club Treasurer over 15 years.